-Because it’s likely that others will be looking to buy a ring at the same time, it’s always best to start your search early.
+Because it’s likely that others will be looking to buy a diamond ring at the same time, it’s always best to start your search early.
 You’ll have a larger selection and more time to think through your purchase.

 Some shoppers prefer to avoid the holiday rush, as it can be harder to find a ring within your specifications.
 If you want to take your time in looking at various prices and diamonds, you may not prefer the busy holiday season.
 The one you want might be gone by the time you come back to it.

 During spring, jewelers and vendors will generally have more time to spend with you, making it easier to get your questions answered.
-Some spring promotions may be available, but aren’t as frequent as during the holidays.
+Some spring promotions may be available, but they aren’t as frequent as during the holidays.
 You’ll have plenty of time to look for the right engagement ring like this one from Blue Nile.